johe123qwe/github-trending/README.md

 ## Go

+* 【2024-02-06】[gabotechs / dep-tree](https://github.com/gabotechs/dep-tree) - tool for helping developers keep their code bases clean and decoupled.
+It allows visualising a "code base entropy" using a 3d force-directed graph of files and the dependencies between.
 * 【2024-02-05】[wal-g / wal-g](https://github.com/wal-g/wal-g) - Archival and Restoration for databases in the Cloud
 * 【2024-02-03】[glasskube / glasskube](https://github.com/glasskube/glasskube) - 🧊 The missing Package Manager for Kubernetes 📦 Featuring a GUI and a CLI.
 Glasskube packages are dependency aware, GitOps ready and get automatic updates via a central public package repository.
 * 【2024-02-02】[Telmate / terraform-provider-proxmox](https://github.com/Telmate/terraform-provider-proxmox) - Terraform provider plugin for proxmox